SparkScratch-P/profile-visiting-cards/README.md

  </details>

+## Quick Tips:

 ## How to Use?

  - Generate the code in the Generator
- - If you want to add some codes at the end, create a file named `index.html.txt.` and right click on the code, and `import` it from local device.
+ - If you want to add some codes at the end, create a file named `index.svg.txt.` and right click on the code, and `import` it from local device.
- - Right-CLick on the code and choose `export`.
+ - Right-Click on the code and choose `export`.
- - It gets downloaded as `index.html.txt`, a text file.
+ - It gets downloaded as `index.svg.txt`, a text file.
  - Open a Blank File in a Git repo.
  - Paste the code, and save it as `index.svg`.